-Let’s see how that look in practice with a few screenshots.
+Let’s see how that looks in practice with a few screenshots.

-First, a workers submits the emergency maintenance request.
+First, a worker submits the emergency maintenance request.

 The manager reviews the request and creates an emergency work order.
 As you can see from a screenshot below, such a WO in Limble would be level 6 and can be tagged with something like @Safety that signals the issue is a safety risk.

 After the WO is scheduled, email and push notifications are sent to the assigned technicians.
 The technicians can then review the WO and start performing the required work.
 When the work is finished, they need to close the work order:

 The technicians can leave completion notes, attach pictures and comments, log time it took to complete the WO, and note down how many spare parts they used.
 All of this helps organizations track how much resources they are spending on emergency repairs.

 Better safe than sorry